End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Experiments

 \subsection{Ablation Studies}

+We conduct ablation studies to evaluate our design choices in Tab.~\ref{tab:ablation}.
+We first verify the effectiveness of the training strategy proposed in Sec. \ref{sec:training}, especially the influence of slice subsampling and random downsampling/rotation/noise jittering when training the motion branch.
+To quantitatively evaluate this, we simulate interventional artifacts on the Unified dataset by applying down-sampling, noise jitter, and 10° rotation to ES frames and their GT meshes during testing.
+Tab.~\ref{tab:ablation}(left) confirms that our training strategy overcomes such challenges that are representative of those occurring in interventional scenarios.
+The clean ES results from Tab. \ref{tab:few-1} are provided for reference.

-Finally, we conduct ablation studies to evaluate our design choices.
-First, we examine the role of the AFA module.
-Simply stacking 2D features achieves comparable performance to AFA in the full-slice setting, but it fails to generalize to scenarios with variable numbers and positions of 2D slices.
-This highlights the necessity of a more flexible mechanism like AFA.
-Next, we evaluate the importance of spatial information in the AFA module.
-If spatial position encodings are removed from the attention computation, the model’s performance degrades moderately, indicating that spatial information is crucial for accurate feature aggregation.
-However, if we use only position encodings as the query and discard image features entirely, the performance drops substantially.
-This shows that both image features and spatial coordinates are essential and must work together for effective motion prediction.
-When training the motion branch, if we do not share parameters with the reconstruction branch and instead initialize the deformation branch randomly, the model performance drops significantly.
-This demonstrates the effectiveness of our parameter-sharing strategy: the 3D knowledge learned during reconstruction is successfully transferred to motion modeling.
+Next, we ablate the model design in Tab.~\ref{tab:ablation}(right).
+First, we examine the AFA module.
+Simply stacking 2D features yields similar performance to AFA in the full-slice setting but fails to generalize when the number or positions of slices vary, highlighting the need for a flexible aggregation mechanism.
+Removing positional encodings moderately degrades performance, confirming the importance of spatial information, while using only positional encodings leads to a substantial drop, showing that both image features and spatial coordinates are essential for effective motion prediction.
+When the motion branch is trained without parameter sharing and randomly initialized, performance decreases significantly, demonstrating that our shared-parameter design effectively transfers 3D knowledge from reconstruction to motion modeling.

 Lastly, we ablate the impact of the distillation loss.
-Without it, the model achieves slightly better results in the full-slice setting, but the features encoded from sparse 2D inputs are less discriminative, leading to poorer performance under few-slice conditions.
-When the distillation loss is combined with our aggressive sampling strategy, the model achieves consistently stronger results across all settings, demonstrating the importance of this training scheme for improving robustness and generalization.
+Without it, the model performs slightly better in the full-slice setting but encodes less discriminative features from sparse 2D inputs, resulting in poorer few-slice performance.
+Combining the distillation loss with our aggressive sampling strategy consistently improves results across all scenarios, underscoring the importance of this training scheme for improving robustness and generalization.
+Additional ablation results are provided in Appendix \ref{sec:sup_ablation}.